joyfulcraftsmen/JC.Tools/reference/connection-definitions/providers/sql-server.md

 GO
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Regarding permissions, the process that runs JC.Unit must have a read permission on the above mentioned table(s).
+## Permissions

-When you run JC.Unit locally (using JC.Unit Runner), it runs under your account (unless you start it with "Run as different user").
-When you use JC.Unin in Azure DevOps, it runs under the security context of your DevOps agent (MS hosted or self hosted).
+The account JC.Unit runs under must have read permissions on the [Test].[ConnectionDefinition] table.